architecture-topography/topo/README.md

 > Topo is a living, interactive, queryable visual map of an organisation's software systems - what they are, how they are grouped together, and how they relate to each other.<br/><br/>Topo has two major components - 1) the rumour-mill: an automated aggregator that can combine together multiple overlapping sources of data to build a trustworthy repository of system information.
 These might include traditional CMDBs, service registries, even source repositories and monitoring tools.
 Also 2) a visualisation tool that allows users to interactively navigate the system information and answer questions.

 ## Starting topo locally
-The project is split into Client, Server and Database.
+The project is split into Server and Database.
 There is a docker compose file to spin an instance for all of them up:

 ```
 yarn docker-local up
 ```

-The client starts up on http://localhost:3000
 The server on http://localhost:4000
 The database browser interface on http://localhost:7474/browser/